Skip to main content

 • adjustment (if needed) to reflect assignment to a specified assessment subject; and

-• adjustment of the student weights to reduce variability by benchmarking to known student counts obtained from independent sources, such as the Census Bureau (this procedure only applies to some NAEP assessments).
+• adjustment of the student weights to reduce variability by benchmarking to known student counts obtained from independent sources, such as the Census Bureau.

-School base weights are assigned separately by grade and, as noted, are the reciprocal of the school’s probability of selection for that grade.
+School base weights are assigned separately for each target population and, as noted, are the reciprocals of the schools' probabilities of selection for that target population.

 Each sampled student receives a student base weight, whether or not the student participates in the assessment process.
 The base weight reflects the number of students that the sampled student represents in the population of interest.
 The sum of the student base weights for a given subgroup provides an estimate of the total number of students in that subgroup.